jmeis/v2-template/docs/gpg-keypair.md

 | ![Save Key To Key Protect](./images/devsecops_set-up_store_key_protect.png) |
 | :--: |

 ---

-## Storing the Private Key in IBM Secrets Manager Instance
+## Method 2: Storing a Private Key in Secrets Manager

-You need to perfrom double `base64` encode of the Private Key before storing them in your Key Protect Instance.
-For example, on a linux based system you can perfrom the same as below:
+You need to perform single `base64` encode of the Private Key before storing them in your Key Protect Instance.
+For example

 #### **`windows`**
 ```